quinn-rs/quinn/README.md

 ## How to start

 The example client [currently always verifies][insecure] the server's certificate chain.
 Example certificates are included in the repository for test purposes.

 ```sh
 $ cargo run --example server -- --cert ./certs/server.chain --key ./certs/server.rsa ./
 $ cargo run --example client -- --ca ./certs/ca.der https://localhost:4433/Cargo.toml
 ```

 In the above example, the server will run on localhost and serve the "." folder to the client.
 The client will request the "Cargo.toml" file.

 To run the example client/server across a network you need to update the `certs/openssl.cnf` file and change the `DNS.3` entry to suit the DNS name  of the server, and then regenerate the certificates using the `certs/generate.sh` script.
-This method of generating certificates is very limiting.
-The preferred method when running a server on a network would be to use real certs from an actual certificate authority, like Let's Encrypt.
+For real-world use, a certificate signed by a legitimate CA is recommended when possible.

 ## Development